Nerajno/begin-to-code/lessons/python/lesson-9.5/presentation.md

 ```

 ---
-Given that we have a function to help us reverse a single word, now let's write
+Now, given that we have a function to help us reverse a single word.
-a function to take phrase, and reverse all its words.
-This function:
+Let's write a function to take phrase, and reverse all its words.
-`reverse_all_words` does that.
+This function: `reverse_all_words` does that.

 It takes a single `phrase` string parameter, and outputs a version of the phrase
 with its words reversed.